 There’s also a new trail for all the family – The Race for Space – and this will run until the end of October.
 Our other special events, for children and adults alike, are listed below and to find out about our new exhibitions check out What’s new in ’22?

-Stop Press: We’ve added Saturdays to the days we are open.
+Stop Press: We’ve added Saturdays to the days we are open and can now offer a Weekend Joint Ticket deal with Landguard Fort.
 For details, follow this link Opening hours & admissions

 The office continues to be open four days a week for enquiries and research.
 Contact us by email or phone.